 After-tax returns are calculated using the highest individual Federal marginal income and capital gains tax rates in effect at the time of each distribution and redemption, but do not reflect state and local taxes.
 Actual after-tax returns will depend on your specific situation and may differ from those shown.
 The after-tax returns shown are not relevant to investors who hold Trust shares through tax-deferred arrangements such as 401(k) plans or individual retirement accounts.
 (Please note that an investment in shares of the Trust may not be suitable for you if you are investing through a tax-deferred account).
 The total returns reflect reinvestment of dividends and distributions.
-Returns after taxes on distributions and redemption of Trust shares are higher than returns before taxes for periods shown because they reflect the tax benefit of capital losses realized on the sale of Trust shares.
 After-tax returns are shown only for Class Y Shares.
 After-tax returns for other classes of shares will vary.